Productivity2023-10-19

 How bossware is killing developer productivity?

-Over 80% of developers seem to agree with the statement – “With greater autonomy came better innovation, and higher growth!”.
+Over 80% of developers seem to agree with the statement – With greater autonomy came better innovation, and higher growth!”.

-However, their desired autonomy, and trust within the system is threatened by the inevitable rise of bossware.
+However, their desired autonomy, and trust within the system is threatened by the inevitable rise of bossware

 As more and more companies turn to remote work after the pandemic, organizations have started to virtually look over their developer’s shoulders, and deploy workplace surveillance software.

-What might have started as a noble intention to track developer activities without hampering their flow state is now threatening organizational culture, and overall engineering productivity.
+What might have started as a noble intention to track developer activities without hampering their flow state is now threatening organizational culture and overall engineering productivity

-Read this insight to know more about the menace of bossware, and how to navigate it to build happier, and productive engineering teams.
+Read this insight to know more about the menace of bossware, and how to navigate it to build happier, and more productive engineering teams.

 What is Bossware?

 Bossware uses the pseudonym of “productivity, and performance monitoring software” to track developer efforts, even recording every second of your work activity.
+The term itself suggests its primary use: it's a tool for bosses to oversee the digital activities of their teams.
+Some even liken bossware to "spyware" due to its capability to observe and record numerous aspects of a worker's day.

 Impact of bossware on engineering teams